3meters/proxibase/private.md

 2) Owners of the _from entity can remove a link, but they cannot otherwise edit it.

 3) We need be careful about the notifcations, since there are some events that we might need to broadcast in order for the client UI to update, but we do not want to send messages about rejections.
+I am not very familiar with the nuances of this code.

 Scenarios:
 ==========